ranraj-bot/DocAIAgent/README.md

 # Document AI Agent
-This Repo was for a workshop on How to build your own Document AI Agent using Open Source LLMs
+This Repository was created as part of the workshop on "How to build your own Document AI Agent using Open Source LLMs"

 ## Overview